knewman23/starter-angular-babel/README.md

 ## How do I write Angular 1.x in ES6?
 This project comes with example controllers, directives, and services, so you can get a feel for how you could write them.

-You don't have to use classes - you can continue to use the same functions you did before, and just use the module loader and whatever ES6 goodness you want (i.e. generators).
+You don't have to use classes - you can continue to use the same functions you did before, and just use the module loader and whatever ES6 goodness you want (e.g. generators).
 Classes work well for Angular 1.x controllers and services, and not so well for other things.
 See [this article][exploring-es6-angular] for some examples and explanation.